History of Methodism in the United States: Attitudes toward slavery

 Like most other national organizations, the Methodist Church experienced tensions and rifts over the slavery dispute.
 Both sides of the argument used the doctrines of the movement and scriptural evidence to support their case.

-The initial statement of the Methodist position on slavery was delivered in the Conference minutes from the annual conference in 1780.
+The initial statement of the Methodist Episcopal Church's position on slavery was delivered in the Conference minutes from the annual conference in 1780.
 After a comprehensive statement of the varied reasons slavery goes against "the laws of God, man, and nature", the Conference answered in the affirmative to the question, "do we pass our disapprobation on all our friends who keep slaves and advise their freedom?"
 This position was put into action in 1783.
 Preachers from the Baltimore Conference were required, under threat of suspension, to free their slaves.
 By 1784, similar requirements were made of Methodists as a whole, laity and clergy alike.
 The negative reaction to this requirement was so strong that it had to be abandoned, but the rule was kept in the Book of Discipline.

 As slavery disputes intensified in the 19th century, there emerged two doctrines within the Methodist Church.
 Churches in the South were primarily proslavery, while northern churches started antislavery movements.
 The apologia of the Southern churches was largely based in Old Testament scriptures, which often represent slavery as a part of the natural order of things.
 New Testament writings were sometimes used to support the case for slavery as well.
 Some of the writings of Paul, especially in Ephesians, instruct slaves to remain obedient to their masters.
 Southern ideology also argued that slavery was beneficial for slaves, as well as their owners, saying that they were offered protections from many ills because of their slavery.
 The antislavery movement in northern churches strengthened and solidified in response to the pro-slavery apologia of Southern churches.

+The Free Methodist Church and Wesleyan Methodist Church were formed by members of the Methodist Episcopal Church who wished to take a definitive antislavery and abolitionist stance.